gasfreeio/gasfree-sdk-java/README.md

 # tronlink-gasfree-sdk-java

-tronlink-gasfree-sdk-java is a toolkit designed by TronLink to enable seamless integration with the GasFree transfer service.
-It offers a collection of utility classes and methods to streamline development and integration efficiency for Java-based apps.
+tronlink-gasfree-sdk-java is a toolkit developed by TronLink based on the GasFree API specification.
+It facilitates the integration of the non-gas TRC20 token transfer service for the android platform.

-Please note that this SDK is developed by TronLink and not officially provided by GasFree.
-For official information, please visit [gasfree.io](https://gasfee.io).
+This SDK is provided by TronLink, while the definition & maintenance of the APIs are managed by the official GasFree project.
+For more information, visit [gasfree.io](gasfree.io).

 Key Features:

-- Generate gasFree Addresses from User Addresses
+- Generate GasFree Addresses from User Addresses
-- Generate gasFree Transfer Message Hash
+- Generate GasFree Transfer Message Hash

 ## Requirements
 - Android 21+